Skip to main content

 warning

-The upgrade to Kafka version 4.0.0 introduces breaking changes that require complete cluster redeployment.
-You must remove the existing Kafka operator and cluster components before proceeding with the upgrade process.
+The upgrade to Kafka 4.0.0 introduces breaking changes that require a complete cluster redeployment.
+You must remove the existing Kafka operator and cluster components before proceeding — see Remove Existing Kafka Components.

 Supported Kubernetes Versions